 What exactly is the Fed Put?

 The Fed Put is the evolution of policy originally implemented by former Chairman Alan Greenspan, which allowed traders and speculators to take on risk knowing that the Federal Reserve would come to the rescue of financial markets with gifts of emergency liquidity and eventually asset purchases.
-It originated in the aftermath of the 1987 stock market crash, was re-applied to address the Long-Term Capital Management crisis, dusted off for the Dot-com bubble, and even mentioned preemptively for the 2008 housing crisis when referring back to when Chairman Ben Bernanke delivered his 2002 (prior to becoming Fed Chairman) infamous helicopter money speech.
+It originated in the aftermath of the 1987 stock market crash, was re-applied to address the Long-Term Capital Management crisis, dusted off for the Dot-com bubble, and even mentioned preemptively for the 2008 housing crisis when Chairman Ben Bernanke referred to his 2002 (prior to becoming Fed Chairman) infamous helicopter money speech.

 Lets say that on the way home from a cocktail party Johnny Investor gets a tip from his Uber driver that SureThing.com stock is….a sure thing, it can’t miss.
 Well Johnny is a little skeptical, but he doesn’t want the train to leave the station without him so he steps up and buys a 1,000 shares of SureThing.com which is currently trading at 100.
 Billy now has a $100,000 “investment.”
 Johnny however becomes worried about the market, but he believes in SureThing.com and does not want to sell out and miss the party.